 Staying at: Kyle of Tongue Hostel & Holiday Park

 Stay in the heart of Tongue and have your pick between grass and hardstanding pitches at Kyle of Tongue Hostel & Holiday Park.
 They offer a range of facilities, including those with disabled access.

 Tongue - Durness

 Staying at: Sango Sands Oasis.
 Don’t worry, tonight you can pitch at a real campsite!
-This grassy campsite will be perfect for enjoying a glass of wine and chatting to fellow NC 500 travellers.
-You can also grab dinner at their cosy restaurant. £18 a night for the two of you!
+This grassy campsite will be perfect for enjoying a glass of wine and chatting with fellow NC 500 travellers.
+You can also grab dinner at their cosy restaurant.

 N 58.56857, W 4.74332